meeravarshneya1234/IKs_stabilizes_APs/README.md

 </p>

 ![GIF](https://github.com/meeravarshneya1234/IKs_stabilizes_APs/blob/master/images/IKsFeedbackLoop.gif)

-## Requirements
-* MATLAB - version 2014 or higher; 2016a was used to run all simulations.

-## Usage
-All figures can be recreated by simply running the "FigureX.m" files.
-All functions used within each m-file are within the functions folder and have been extensively commented for easy usability.
-Each model's dydt function was recreated using the equations from the original manuscript.
-The Heijman model's code was downloaded and edited from the Rudy Lab Website.

 ## Questions/Contributions
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.